John Jacob Astor: Legacy

-At the time of his death in 1848, Astor was the wealthiest person in the United States, leaving an estate estimated to be worth between $20 and $30 million, (equivalent to about $ billion to $ billion in 2020) or 0.9% to 1.35% of estimated US GDP at the time.
-By comparison, the fortune of Jeff Bezos was worth approximately $200 billion in 2020, similar to Astor at approximately 0.9% of US GDP.

-In his will, Astor bequeathed $400,000 to build the Astor Library for the New York public, which was later consolidated with other libraries to form the New York Public Library.
+In his will, Astor bequeathed $400,000 to build the Astor Library and its building for the New York public, which was later consolidated with other libraries to form the New York Public Library.
 He also left $50,000 for a poorhouse and orphanage in his German hometown of Walldorf.
 The Astorhaus is now operated as a museum honoring Astor.
 It is a renowned and popular fest hall for marriages.
 Astor donated gifts totaling $20,000 to the German Society of the City of New York, during his term as president, from 1837 until 1841.